 No,only for dogs

 8: Will it get hot if it works continously in 10 minutes?

 No, it will not

 9: Will the blade get hot if it works in 20 minutes?

 10: what kind of battery of the dog clippers?

 11: Can I use the clippers for the Australian Shepherds?

 - best dog clippers for thick hair

-- best clippers for dogs
+- best dog clippers for shih tzu

 - best dog hair clippers